Skip to main content

 ./deploy/k8s-deploy.sh --skip-build

-4. Deploy with Helm
+3. Deploys with Helm

-Option B: Manual Helm deployment
+Manual Helm Deployment

 helm repo add aurora https://raw.githubusercontent.com/Arvo-AI/aurora/gh-pages